Hi-Res 3D · AR-Ready

 Why does the 70% overlap rule matter?

-Byrst's photogrammetry engine finds identical surface points across multiple images to reconstruct 3D geometry.
-Without sufficient overlap, the algorithm can't match points between adjacent photos, resulting in holes or failed reconstruction.
-70% overlap gives the engine enough shared content to reliably stitch images together.
+Byrst's engine finds the same surface points across multiple photos to build the 3D shape.
+Without enough overlap, the software can't match points between photos and will leave holes in the model or fail completely.
+70% overlap gives the engine enough shared content to work with.

 How many photos do I really need?

 At minimum: 40+ for small simple objects, 80–100+ for medium objects like dressers or chairs, and 120+ for large or complex objects.
-Taking more photos is always safer - it's far easier to capture extras during the session than to re-shoot.
-Only remove obviously blurry or duplicate frames before uploading.
+Taking more photos is always safer.
+It's much easier to shoot extras during the session than to come back and reshoot.
+Only remove photos that are blurry or duplicates before uploading.

-Consistent, diffused lighting is the goal.
-Natural light from a large north-facing window can work, but direct sunlight creates hard shadows that degrade reconstruction quality.
-Cloud cover provides excellent natural diffusion.
-Avoid shooting during times when light changes rapidly - consistency across all images is critical.
+The goal is soft, even lighting from all sides.
+Natural light from a large north-facing window can work, but direct sunlight creates hard shadows that hurt the final model.
+Cloud cover is a good natural option.
+Do not shoot when the light is changing fast.
+Consistent lighting across all your photos is key.

-My object is skiny - what can I do?
+My object is shiny.
+What can I do?

-Reflective surfaces are one of the hardest challenges for photogrammetry.
-Options include applying a temporary matte spray to the surface (removable), using polarizing filters on your lights and lens, or trying Byrst's 3D-Xpress component, which is designed for flat or thin objects that don't require full photogrammetry capture.
+Reflective surfaces are one of the hardest challenges for 3D scanning.
+Options include applying a temporary matte spray to the surface (removable), using polarizing filters on your lights and lens, or trying Byrst's 3D-Xpress component, which is designed for flat or thin objects that don't require full 3D scanning.

 Can I edit my photos before uploading?

-No. Do not apply any filters, color grading, cropping, resizing, or post-processing to your images before uploading.
-The 3D reconstruction engine depends on consistent, unaltered image data across the entire batch.
-Only remove obviously blurry, overexposed, or duplicate frames.
+No. Do not apply any filters, color grading, cropping, resizing, or other edits before uploading.
+The software needs your photos to be unedited and consistent across the whole batch.
+You can only remove photos that are blurry, overexposed, or duplicates.

 How long does processing take?

-Processing time varies based on image count and object complexity.
-You'll receive a notification when your model is ready - you don't need to keep the browser tab open.
-Larger batches with more photos naturally take longer to process.
+Processing time depends on how many photos you uploaded and how complex the object is.
+You'll get a notification when your model is ready.
+You don't need to keep the browser tab open.
+Larger batches take longer to process.

 Your Object Deserves aPhotorealistic3D Model